 Duke Seifried (aka Uncle Duke), Founder Custom Cast, and former President of Sales for Heritage USA

-Where there any other lines of miniatures or tabletop games that Custom Cast brought to the merger?
+Were there any other lines of miniatures or tabletop games that Custom Cast brought to the merger?

-Continentals were another collaboration of Stan and I dealing with the American Revolution in 25mm as was Confederals representing the American Civil War.
+Continentals were another collaboration of Stan and I dealing with the American Revolution in 25mm, as were Confederals representing the American Civil War.
 Later we broadened out this subject and released it in 15mm as Confederettes.
 A very major effort was the 15mm Napoleonettes which became the standard of the industry for some time.
 We also issued a 15mm series entitles Classics covering ancient periods - primarily the Punic Wars (Republican Romans and Carthaginians) initially.
 I was able to arrange a deal to obtain the old Comet Metals/Authenticast WWII recognition models used by our armed forces at that time and marketed later by Alnavco and others.
 This provided the initial vehicle models for Panzertroops as well as the aircraft making up the Airpower line.
 We later released some WWI ship models as Dreadnaughts.
-In 25 mm I also did some Golden Age of Piracy figures I called Pirates of the Caribbean.
-There was a line of cast metal scenics providing walls, sandbags, hedges, trenches, fences of various types and many other useful playing accessories I simply termed Scenics.
+In 25 mm, I also did some Golden Age of Piracy figures I called Pirates of the Caribbean.
+There was a line of cast metal scenics providing walls, sandbags, hedges, trenches, fences of various types, and many other useful playing accessories I simply termed Scenics.

 I was also told that you sculpted most of the Fantastique line.
 How did you come to sculpt a line that you were eventually licensed to sell?

-I had the unique pleasure of meeting Tolkien in the 60's when I was over in England to meet with Anthony Belmont-Maitland to place the first "wargame" figurines in his exclusive TRADITIONS slick-paper magazine which was the epitome of the tin soldier hierarchy at that time.
+I had the unique pleasure of meeting Tolkien in the 60's when I was over in England to meet with Anthony Belmont-Maitland to place the first "wargame" figurines in his exclusive TRADITIONS slick-paper magazine, which was the epitome of the tin soldier hierarchy at that time.
 I was being greatly honored as the little figurines had never been considered by those who were the elite...the collectors - using 75mm to 54mm size miniatures.
-Since I had most of the day free before meeting with B-M at high tea time, I arranged a visit as Tolkien and I had corresponded briefly and I offered to sculpt some pewter Hobbits, Elves, Dwarves and Goblins for his then younger kids Chris and Pricilla.
+Since I had most of the day free before meeting with B-M at high tea time, I arranged a visit as Tolkien and I had corresponded briefly, and I offered to sculpt some pewter Hobbits, Elves, Dwarves, and Goblins for his then younger kids Chris and Pricilla.
 He liked the idea.
-We made some rough sketches and I brought them back and had Tim Kirk, a budding young artist with American Greeting Card Company, make some renderings from them and then I proceeded to sculpture what would likely become the most successful line of those old days.
-I sold 10,000 bubble packs of the Fellowship in short order followed by a string of releases to an equally appreciative audience we had built up in the rather numerous dealers I had been able to recruit throughout the country.
-Later on the matter of licensing developed - which presented some serious problems and we licensed the initial LOTR movie from Ralph Bakshi through Elan Merchandising.
-It would be imprudent for me to reveal the beginnings of this line as described above due to the complications and legal exposure I might receive - but you have the answer for your question even if you must avoid passing it along to the general public.
+We made some rough sketches, and I brought them back and had Tim Kirk, a budding young artist with American Greeting Card Company, make some renderings from them, and then I proceeded to sculpture what would likely become the most successful line of those old days.
+I sold 10,000 bubble packs of the Fellowship in short order, followed by a string of releases to an equally appreciative audience we had built up in the rather numerous dealers I had been able to recruit throughout the country.
+Later on, the matter of licensing developed - which presented some serious problems, and we licensed the initial LOTR movie from Ralph Bakshi through Elan Merchandising.
+It would be imprudent for me to reveal the beginnings of this line as described above due to the complications and legal exposure I might receive - but you have the answer for your question, even if you must avoid passing it along to the general public.

-Where you hired by "Der Kreigspieler"?
+When did you start "Der Kreigspieler"?

-I was Der Kriegspielers.
 I formed it in the 50's.
 The Custom Cast portion of it occurred when I added Dick Niebert of Tipp City to handle some early production.
 I was also getting some business from advertisers and others requiring custom cast pewter pieces for various uses.

 How did the merger between Custom Cast and Heritage Models occur?
 Did you go to them, or did they come to you?

 They approached me.
-Essentially, I bought out/replaced Clive Burton who was the early partner of Jim Oden by offering my lines, existing business and a large sales contact network of many dealers and distributors.
-Der Kriegspielers/Custom Cast did more business I believe at that time than all the other tin soldier firms combined in the USA.
+Essentially, I bought out/replaced Clive Burton who was the early partner of Jim Oden, by offering my lines, existing business, and a large sales contact network of many dealers and distributors.
+Der Kriegspielers/Custom Cast did more business, I believe, at that time than all the other tin soldier firms combined in the USA.

 At some point in the early years after the merger, Jim Oden leaves Heritage.
 Do you know why he left and where he went to?
-Also, do you have a time frame of his departure?
+Also, do you have a time frame for his departure?

-The Bank that financed Heritage (Scott Bobo, our loan officer and fellow wargames aficionado) indicated that the Bank was unhappy with Jim's handling of the finances and insisted that he bow out - or else.
+The Bank that financed Heritage (Scott Bobo, our loan officer, and fellow wargames aficionado) indicated that the Bank was unhappy with Jim's handling of the finances and insisted that he bow out - or else.
 They replaced him with a real estate maggot (yes, you read it right.
-He was a wildcat oilman with a lot of money to throw around and he overheard a conversation at a restaurant and offered his financing...at a high price.
-The bank wanted me to stay as I was the one who brought in the money and had the contacts but I was forced to take a minority position to Stockman and he continually screwed me.
+He was a wildcat oilman with a lot of money to throw around, and he overheard a conversation at a restaurant and offered his financing...at a high price.
+The bank wanted me to stay as I was the one who brought in the money and had the contacts, but I was forced to take a minority position to Stockman, and he continually screwed me.
 I believe this was early 1980 or late 1979.
-It was not a good deal for me but I had little alternative as the bank would close it down otherwise and I would lose all the material and effort I had brought into it.
-It was a mistake to merge with them but it seemed like a good decision at the time as we thought we would certainly command the fledgling miniatures industry in this country.
-I had not counted on Jim's "divide and conquer" philosophy and it was not good for me.
+It was not a good deal for me, but I had little alternative as the bank would close it down otherwise, and I would lose all the material and effort I had brought into it.
+It was a mistake to merge with them, but it seemed like a good decision at the time as we thought we would certainly command the fledgling miniatures industry in this country.
+I had not counted on Jim's "divide and conquer" philosophy, and it was not good for me.
 Stockman was even worse!

 Did Jim's departure have anything to do with Stockman coming into the picture?
 Was Jim bought out by you and Stockman?
 How did Jim's departure occur?